Scalf99/e/README.md

-# API File Upload Service
+# API File Upload Service for Discord Transcripts

-A Node.js API service for file uploads, ready to deploy to Vercel and use with your custom domain (api.domain.com).
+A Node.js API service for uploading Discord ticket transcripts and other files, ready to deploy to Vercel and use with your custom domain (api.domain.com).

 ## Features

-- File upload endpoint with customizable size limits and file type filtering
+- Discord ticket transcript upload endpoint
+- General file upload capabilities
-- List all uploaded files
+- List all uploaded files and transcripts
 - Ready for Vercel deployment
 - CORS enabled
 - Custom domain support